-Emotional labor is the final frontier.
-It’s a space that care workers, mothers, therapists and social workers have inhabited for years.
+Emotional labor lies at the final frontier of post-modern workplace considerations.
+It’s a space that care workers, mothers, therapists, and social workers have inhabited for years.
 And, in an economy where manually (or technically) laboring was once seen as scarce, emotional labor didn’t matter much.

 - 40 hours a week, the average person goes to another location, away from their home, and interacts with people that they did not choose